nawkboy/nawkboy.github.io/reference_by_chapter/SprintAlignmentWall.md

 ### Useful Construction Materials

-Although these tools would likely be easy to find in an office from the 1940s, they are extremely uncommon to find laying around today.
+Although these tools would likely be easy to find in an office before the 1980s, they are extremely uncommon to find laying around today.
+I recommend ordering them in advance as you are very likely to find them useful during the first couple days of an agile team's existance.

 #### Vinyl Chart Tape